 Judge Opts Not To Impose Gag Order In Trump Hush Money Case

-During the Tuesday afternoon arraignment, Merchan warned Trump and his team, as well as the opposing counsel, not to make social posts that could incite violence.
+During the Tuesday afternoon arraignment, Merchan warned Trump and his team, as well as the opposing counsel, not to make social media posts that could incite violence.

 Early reports indicated the judge was considering imposing the order on parties in the case which would have blocked Trump and his team from talking publicly about the trial at the risk of potentially being found in contempt of court.